rockiger/akiee/backlog.md

 # Akiee

-## TODO As a task planner I want to order my tasks, that I work with them in the right order and I don't have to invent rankings via prioritys.

-acceptance criteria:

-- [X] RANK: [n] where n is an integer and a rank is lower rank comes first
-- [X] If rank is null, Task comes last
-- [X] If rank of two task is the same, these two tasks won't be sorted
-- [X] When new task is created, it gets a rank n+1
-- [X] order is assigned by a atomar ranking system.
-- [ ] A ranking should have only one task and a task should have one ranking only.
-- [ ] User can change rank via gui - nothing fancy yet

-## BUG Task-Change throws Error, if Task has an URL in it's headline

-## TODO As a Ubuntu user, I want Akiee to resemble Ubuntu's Ambiance theme, that I feel Akiee is good integrated in the operating system (Look out for GTK widget factory to view elements of Ambiance theme; "twf" at the cmd).
+## TODO As a Ubuntu user, I want Akiee to resemble Ubuntu's Ambiance theme, that I feel Akiee is good integrated in the operating system (Look out for GTK widget factory to view elements of Adwaita theme; "twf" at the cmd).

 acceptance criteria